ethmobile/ethdroid/README.md

 * send Ether
 * and also call smart-contracts.

-Futhermore **Rx-java** and its extensions simplify control of asynchronous flows and background processes.
+Futhermore **Rx-java 1** and its extensions simplify control of asynchronous flows and background processes.

 This package can be used on **Android 21+** and with **Geth 1.4+**.